zrong/lua/README.md

 >
 >Each byte in a varint, except the last byte, has the most significant bit (msb) set – this indicates that there are further bytes to come.
 The lower 7 bits of each byte are used to store the two's complement representation of the number in groups of 7 bits, least significant group first.

-Your can use these methods in ByteArrayVarint:
+Your can use these methods(and all ByteArray methods) in ByteArrayVarint:

 |Method Name|Description|
 |----|----|